adlnet/xAPI-Spec/xAPI.md

 * A SubStatement MUST specify an "objectType" property with the value "SubStatement".
 * A SubStatement MUST be validated as a Statement in addition to other SubStatement requirements.
 * A SubStatement MUST NOT have the "id", "stored", "version" or "authority" properties.
-* A SubStatement MUST NOT contain a SubStatement of their own, i.e., cannot be nested.
+* A SubStatement MUST NOT contain a SubStatement of its own, i.e., cannot be nested.

 ###### Example